Who We Are

 - Advocating for greater public and private funding for research on women’s health and biological differences to improve the prevention, diagnosis, and treatment of disease;

 - Encouraging the appropriate inclusion of women and people of color in medical research;

 - Promoting the analysis of research data for biological and ethnic differences; and

-- Informs women, health care providers, and policy makers about contemporary women’s health issues through media outreach, congressional briefings, public education campaigns, conferences and special events.
+- Informing women, health care providers, and policymakers about women’s health issues through media outreach, congressional briefings, public education campaigns, conferences, and special events.

 As a result of SWHR’s efforts, the study of sex differences has reached a wider audience with more women and minorities able to participate in clinical trials than ever before.
 During the last three decades, SWHR has successfully increased federal funding for biologically-based research, won the passage of notable legislative changes and put women’s health at the forefront of research.
 We continue to identify gaps in health care that still exist, target those differences, and help close the gaps.

 What We Do

 SWHR convenes researchers and clinicians to identify research gaps in the field of sex-based biology and hosts scientific roundtables to encourage dialogue and research on biological differences between men and women.

 SWHR has established a number of programs to address its mission: